Explore the User Inerface

 Graph-Area

-Motion name-tab: is at the top of the graph.
+Motion name-tab: at the top of the graph.
 In this image there is only one name, which is the default name.

 Selected-Segment : is Red.